-Approximate release date: Summer 2016
+Approximate release date: End of summer 2016

 Sony Xperia Z6

-The Xperia Z devices are based around Sony’s OmniBalance principle: a water-resistant, dust-proof, aluminum and glass body.
+The Xperia Z devices are based on Sony’s OmniBalance principle: a water-resistant, dust-proof, aluminum and glass body.
 The devices have changed very little between each generation, but as the sixth iteration approaches, we wonder if it's time for a refresher.

 We noted in our Xperia Z5 review that, despite the presence of a MicroSD card slot, fingerprint scanner and water-resistant design, the Z5 isn't superior in enough ways to justify its steep asking price (£549 or around US$850).
 The Z series is becoming less and less relevant and Sony needs to act quickly to turn things around with the Xperia Z6.